preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 Microsoft Teams Integration
 -----------------------------------------

+.. note:: A new app consent is needed to allow Microsoft Teams Single sign on.
+It contains the following added permissions:

+          - **offline_access (Delegated)** Maintain access to data you have given it access to
+          - **openid (Delegated)** Sign users in
+          - **profile (Delegated)**	View users' basic profile

-It is possible to take your publishing pages and corporate news to the Microsoft Teams client using one or many Teams Apps.
+It is possible to take your intranet to Microsoft Teams using one or many Teams Apps.

 .. image:: teams-start-page.png

-Omnia supports single-sign-on in Teams app in order to fully support the Microsoft Teams mobile app experience.
+Omnia supports single-sign-on in Teams Apps in order to fully support the Microsoft Teams mobile app experience.

 .. image:: teams-mobile.png